dead-si1ence/adeptus-vita/README.md

 The `PredictNewInstance` function encapsulates this entire workflow, making it easy to classify new, unseen images.

 ## Model Usage Example

-Here's how to use the model to predict the class of a new MRI image:

 ```python
 from tensorflow.keras.models import load_model